-Through the Guild Workshop conducted by Harry Nowell, the following information is presented to assist anyone looking for information on how to photograph your work for various Guild events.
+Through a Guild Workshop conducted by Harry Nowell, the following information is presented to assist anyone looking for more detailed technical information on how to photograph your work for various Guild events.
 We hope you find it useful.

 - Point&Shoot or SLR is best

 - [update] A smartphone with good camera with a tripod mount accessory can work well too (e.g. Mobifoto Mobimount 20 Phone Mount W/BT - Henry's Web Code: 303GET293)

 - Use manual exposure mode for more control: